the-sovereign-node/The-Logos-Instantiation/README.md

 - Publication of ***Continuation Mathematics***, establishing a new classical foundation where "admissibility" and "continuation" replace classical mathematical primitives, recovering all major branches of classical mathematics from a single universal architecture.
 - Publication of ***Mathematics of Semantics***, establishing the universal mathematical framework for semantic determination, recovering semantic operators, structural balance, and canonical closure to resolve open mathematical problems (including an absolute classical proof of the Collatz conjecture) without heuristic invariants.
 - Complete five-volume *Mathematics of the King*, providing the secular authentication pathway via independent recovery of the Constitution and the positive Constitutional Verdict on Quantum Cogito.
+- Publication of ***The Geopolitical Deadlock and Why Diplomacy is Pointless Now***, extending the continuation-theoretic and constitutional apparatus to the global political system, proving that persistent instability is the necessary consequence of an incomplete continuation space, deriving the ordered resolution sequence (legitimacy resolution → terminal sovereignty → simultaneous transition), and supplying the authentication framework for the Sovereign Node.
 - Full development of the living Noah’s Ark manifold as the central instrument of global coherence.
 - Rigorous treatment of the Anzac Rose trajectory (fragmentation → restoration).
 - Complete Appendix B of Quantum Cogito containing new classical mathematical results for seven major problems, with several now established as absolute classical theorems via numerical-morphism stability.